 Click on the images above to reveal the connections to Ealing

 Ealing has a rich cultural history being home to Ealing Studios, the oldest continuously working film studio in the world, renowned for the Ealing comedies and Carry-On films.
-The Ealing Music Club, where notable groups such as the Who started their careers, is known as the place where ‘British Rythm and Blues began’; and Ealing Art College, now part of the University of West London, attracted celebrated artists and musicians to teach and study.
+The Ealing Music Club, where notable groups such as the Who started their careers, is known as the place where ‘British Rhythm and Blues began’; and Ealing Art College, now part of the University of West London, attracted celebrated artists and musicians to teach and study.